2026wacv692/wacv2026-submission692/README.md

 ## Training

 Our MS-DePro is built with [Detectron2](https://github.com/facebookresearch/detectron2).
 See [Getting Started with Detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/getting_started.html) to learn about basic usage.
-We provide an example below for training our object detector on MSL settings.
+We provide an example below for training our object detector on MSDA and MSDG settings.

 <details>